 People Also Ask (FAQs)

-Dips are known as an upper-body exercise that mainly targets the triceps, along with the chest, shoulders, and even the back.
+Yes, you can build muscle by doing dips.
+They are known as an upper-body exercise that mainly targets the triceps, along with the chest, shoulders, and even the back.
 Dips are one of the most effective workouts for increasing the strength and size of the upper body.

 You can perform dips and push ups every day, but it might be better if you did them on separate days.
 When you perform dips one day, it will allow your push up muscles to rest.